paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 128

-**Texto original:**
-A company wants to run applications in containers in the AWS Cloud.
-These applications are stateless and can tolerate disruptions within the underlying infrastructure.
-The company needs a solution that minimizes cost and operational overhead.
-What should a solutions architect do to meet these requirements?

-**Tradução:**
 Uma empresa deseja executar aplicações em contêineres na AWS Cloud.
 Essas aplicações são sem estado e podem tolerar interrupções na infraestrutura subjacente.
 A empresa precisa de uma solução que minimize os custos e a sobrecarga operacional.
 O que um arquiteto de soluções deve fazer para atender a esses requisitos?